 - diesel exhaust

-- radon - a radioactive gas that cannot be seen, tasted, or smelled.
-It is produced by the natural breakdown of uranium.
+- exposure to radon, a radioactive gas produced by the natural breakdown of uranium

 - personal history of lung cancer